m4j0rt0m/vmware-module-ops/README.md

-# Sign vmmon and vmnet
+# Automated Key Generation and Import for VMware Modules

 On EFI secure boot systems, it is needed to sign VMware modules (vmmon and vmnet) for VMware.